 The following are important questions to ask a web designer.
-Having your first website built is a major step for your business.
+Having your first website built, or hiring a new company to rebuild your current website is a major step for your business.
 There are thousands of web designers out there.
 Finding the right one for you can be a long process.
 Don’t take it lightly.
 Take the time and do the investigative homework on the web designers in your area.
 Use these questions as a foundation to get started.
 The answers you receive should trigger additional questions as well.

 1.)
 What am I going to learn from you during this process?